-Apoptotic cells stained with FAM FLICA™ Caspase Kit (green) & nuclear counterstain (blue).
+Apoptotic cells stained with FAM FLICA Caspase Kit (green) & nuclear counterstain (blue).
 The left cell shows higher caspase activity compared to the right cell.

 Apoptosis, a form of programed cell death, is directed by activated caspases.
 Caspases are cysteine proteases that can cleave other proteins, and upon activation, create a positive-feedback cascade, which ensures the cell will undergo apoptosis.

-FLICA™ passes through an intact plasma membrane and covalently binds to the active caspase.
-Any unbound FLICA™ diffuses out of the cell and is washed away.
-As FLICA™ only binds to the active caspase, there is no interference from pro-caspases or inactive forms of the enzyme.
+FLICA passes through an intact plasma membrane and covalently binds to the active caspase.
+Any unbound FLICA diffuses out of the cell and is washed away.
+As FLICA only binds to the active caspase, there is no interference from pro-caspases or inactive forms of the enzyme.
 The remaining fluorescent signal gives a direct measure of the amount of active caspase in the whole living cell.
 Cellular analysis may be performed with a fluorescence microscope, plate reader or flow cytometer.

-Bio-Rad offers two types of Caspase FLICA™ Kit; FAM FLICA™ that fluoresces green and SR FLICA™ which fluoresces red.
-The latter is useful for studying caspase activity in GFP-transfected cell lines and for dual-color experiments with other green reagents.
+Bio-Rad offers four types of FLICA Caspase Kit; FAM FLICA that fluoresces at 525 nm (green), SR FLICA which fluoresces at 590 nm (red), Magic Red FLICA which fluoresces at 628 nm (red) and FLICA 660 which fluoresces at 690 nm (far red).
+SR FLICA and FLICA 660 are useful for studying caspase activity in GFP-transfected cell lines and for multi-color experiments with other green reagents.
 For general apoptosis detection, Poly Caspase Kits are recommended, as they will react with all active caspases.
-Alternatively, individual caspase activity may be studied with the single caspase FLICA™ Kits (see Table below)
+Alternatively, individual caspase activity may be studied with the single FLICA Caspase Kits (see Table below).